 - Lack of access to necessary hormones and medications

-- People coming from occupied territories being victims of LGBTIQ-phobic violence or of being drafted into army when having a male gender marker
+- People coming from occupied territories being victims of intersex-phobic violence or of being drafted into army when having a male gender marker despite having a different gender identity

 Specific Needs of Intersex Refugees and Asylum Seekers can include, among others: